technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

     ![A screenshot of a search engine Description automatically generated](./media/image25.png)

+4. From the **Connected resources** page, you can now see the added resource connection.

     ![](./media/image26.png)

 ### Task 5: Install the Azure CLI and sign in